elementary/website/docs/human-interface-guidelines.md

 # Design Philosophy {#design-philosophy}

-The elementary HIG isn't just about a set of concrete rules; it's meant to be flexible and extensible.
+The elementary OS HIG isn't just about a set of concrete rules; it's meant to be flexible and extensible.
 As such, this very first portion of the guideline is all about the guiding philosophy we employ.
 For a quick crash course, we like "The User is Drunk":

 <iframe width="560" height="315" src="https://www.youtube.com/embed/r2CbbBLVaPk" frameborder="0" allowfullscreen></iframe>

 ## What Design Is Not {#what-design-is-not}

-Before we get into all the things that make up elementary apps, there is a clarification that needs to be made.
+Before we get into all the things that make up elementary OS apps, there is a clarification that needs to be made.
 We need to understand what exactly design is about, but more importantly we want to smash two major myths:

 1. **Design is not something you add on after you've completed a product.** Whether you realize it or not, you are constantly designing anything you build.
 It is an intrinsic part of creating something.
 Design is not just what something looks like.
 It's not just the colors and fonts.
 Design is how it works.
 When you decide to add a button that does a thing, that is design.
 You made a decision to add a button with an icon or a label and where that button went and the size and color of that button.
 Decisions are designs.